Back to Library

 Conclusion

-Electrochemistry is a fundamental discipline that has a wide range of applications in a variety of fields.
-It is a powerful tool that can be used to study the relationship between electrical energy and chemical change.
+Electrochemistry is a fundamental discipline with broad applications.
+It's a powerful tool for studying the relationship between electrical energy and chemical change.

 Electrochemistry

 Electrochemistry is the branch of chemistry concerned with the relationship between electrical energy and chemical change.
-It deals with the study of the reactions that take place in electrochemical cells.
-Electrochemical cells are devices that convert chemical energy into electrical energy or vice versa.
+It deals with the study of reactions that occur in electrochemical cells, devices that convert chemical energy into electrical energy or vice versa.
 The main components of an electrochemical cell are the anode, the cathode, and the electrolyte.
+Electrochemical processes are governed by the principles of thermodynamics and kinetics.

 Electroplating: A Demonstration of Electrochemistry